Da1stQueen/Capstone-Level2/README.md

 //ADD CHANGES THAT WERE MADE IN ALL FILES AND FOLDERS git add .

-//CREATE A DAVE POINT
- git commit -m "enter a commit"
+//CREATE A DAVE POINT AND ATTACH A MEMO TO IT git commit -m "I added user info to readme"

+ //SYNC CHANGES TO GITHUB
+git push origin main

+//COPY THE FILES FROM GITHUB
+git pull --set- upstream origin mail

 //Press enter to select all the defaults.
 Remember to copy device link and enter the code. gh auth login

 //ADD USER INFORMATION TO README FILE git commit -m "enter a commit"

  //ATTACHED DESCRIPTON TO THE SAVE POINT -MEMO
  "i added user info to readme"

-//SYNC CHANGES TO GITHUB
-git push origin main

-//COPY THE FILES FROM GITHUB
-git pull --set- upstream origin mail

 //COPY THE FILES FROM GITHUBWITH THE DEFAULT PARAMETERS git pull